 I dug into Neil Young's memoir Waging Heavy Peace: A Hippie Dream with a lot of anticipation, because he is one of my very favorite singer-songwriters, and because I've followed Neil's work long enough to know that a long session of candid and honest soul-searching with this brilliant and enigmatic rocker/hippie is a rare thing.

 I'm always excited when a rock star I love (like, say, Pete Townshend) writes a memoir.
 But a Neil Young book is in a very special category.
-Pete Townshend has already told us his life story many times in interviews and public statements, and in his directly confessional songs, so his new book fits neatly into the already well-known story of his career.
+Like many other rock stars, Pete Townshend has already told us his life story many times in interviews as well as in his directly confessional songs, so Pete Townshend's new book fits effortlessly into the already well-known story of his career.
 Neil Young is built of slipperier stuff ... so slippery that it's hard to imagine this rock star writing a memoir at all.

 And, well ... now that I've read Waging Heavy Peace, which I loved and which kept me in its grip laughing and nodding in constant agreement, I know that Neil Young hasn't.
 This book is not a memoir.
 It's something else, though, and maybe this is just as good.